agrawal-rohit/npm-library-template/README.md

 `Repository Settings -> Actions -> General -> Workflow permissions`

-Please note that these tokens should be kept secret to prevent unauthorized access to your resources.
-Never expose these tokens in your code or version control system.
-Instead, use the repository settings or environment files to securely store these tokens.

 ### Making Commits

-For making commits, we recommend following the conventional commits format.
-This format provides an easy way of parsing the commit log and is also used by [semantic-release](https://github.com/semantic-release/semantic-release) for auto-generating the CHANGELOG and the Github release descriptions.
-To make this process easier, we use `commitizen` and `cz-conventional-changelog`.
+For making commits, I recommend following the conventional commits format since it provides an easy way of parsing the commit log by [semantic-release](https://github.com/semantic-release/semantic-release) for auto-generating the CHANGELOG and the Github release descriptions.
+To make this process easier, I've included `commitizen` and `cz-conventional-changelog` in the template.

 To make a commit, stage your changes and run the following command: